 We have flown from India only three times.
 Once from Delhi, another time from Chennai, and then from Goa.
 Flying from Goa was fine.
 But in both of the other two times we were at the airport 3 hours before the flight, and still we hardly managed to get to our flight.
 And only because of ineffectiveness of airport.
 Nowhere else we and our documents have been checked that much.
 At the same time leaving you with a feeling, that it doesn’t make it any safer there.
 So, what’s the point?

 Maybe we just weren’t lucky, but it left us with a bad impression about airports in India.

 However, if after reading this you still think, that you want to travel to India, here you will find all we have written about India, and that’s quite a lot.
 Traveling in India is far from impossible, and it’s doable by most.
 Mostly there is no real danger, it just can takes more time to achieve something (or everything…) you want to do.
 And it can be stressful, sometimes very, very stressful.

 Happy travels!
-If you have any more questions about India, then contact us!
+If you have any more questions about India do not hesitate to contact us!

 Author: Kaspars Misins